Disaster Recovery – Don’t Cut Your Business Life Support

 Running your business without a disaster recovery plan is like driving with no seatbelt.
 You don’t plan on needing your seatbelt, but you wouldn’t cut it out of your car!
 It is much the same with disaster recovery and your business.

-If a disaster did strike, you will wish you had a business continuity plan in place.
+If a disaster does strike, you will wish you had a business continuity plan in place.
 The cost of the safety net is nothing compared to the cost of your business folding.

 Don’t bury your head in the sand – Disasters DO happen!